isp223/isp223.github.io/index.md

 ## Career Objectives

 As someone with a strong technical background in Microsoft Excel, AutoCAD, R Studio, and SQL.
 Combined with my fluency in English and Spanish.
-I believe that my technical skills and language abilities will allow me to excel in a finance role, whether it be in financial analysis, investment banking, or risk management.
+I believe that my technical skills and language abilities will allow me to excel in a finance role, whether it be in investment banking or risk management.
 I am excited to apply my analytical and problem-solving skills to real-world financial challenges and leverage my language proficiency to communicate effectively with a diverse range of clients and colleagues.
 Ultimately, I am passionate about utilizing my skill set to drive positive financial outcomes and contribute to the growth and success of an organization.

 ---